Recommendations for Microsoft Azure

 To take advantage of local disks with the persistence guarantee of Azure Blob Storage, Aerospike has the Shadow Device configuration for the storage engine.

-Note that the write throughput will still be limited by the instance limit and storage volume and hence this strategy will give good results when the percentage of writes is low.
+The write throughput is still limited by the instance limit and storage volume, sov this strategy gives good results when the percentage of writes is low.

 An example config would be as follows: